gwikina/Gridworld/README.md

 <small> The agent cannot move out of the world, an attempt to do so will result in no movement </small>

 ## Part 1
 See [initial.py](initial.py) for the python code related to part 1.
-Because of the above Environment Dynamics there is some variablility but a sample statistical analysis of the observed discounted returns is below:
+The Environmental Dynamics lead to a level of variablility, however, a sample of the statistical analysis observed is returned below:
 ```
 Mean:   -26.196
 Standard Deviation: 50.85970491459816